-SNICKERS is settling the creamy versus crunchy peanut butter debate by handing the verdict to a focus group that is anything but neutral.
+SNICKERS is settling the "creamy versus crunchy peanut butter" debate by handing the verdict to a focus group that is anything but neutral.

-The brand has launched a new campaign for SNICKERS Peanut Butter featuring a tasting panel made up entirely of people named Reese (and its many variations).
+The brand launched a new campaign for SNICKERS Peanut Butter featuring a tasting panel made up entirely of people named Reese (and its many variations).

 In a series of fly-on-the-wall clips directed by comedian Eric André, the group samples the product for the first time.